SaltfishAmi/salt/README.md

 　　The translation and non-commercial distribution of this work has been authorized by the original author.

 　　There are no plans for an English translation.
-Beyond my abilities, after all.
+Please utilize ChatGPT if you need one.

 ### 翻译说明 Translator's words